Mexico and the International Monetary Fund: Current day Mexico

 Mexico's credit line has fluctuated since the 2009 agreement, rising to $88 billion in 2016 and decreasing to $74 billion in 2019.
 The most recent change in the Flexible Credit Line and the IMF occurred in 2021.
 The FCL, which is intended for economic crisis prevention and as an insurance policy, should anything happen within the economy was approved by the IMF in 2021 for a two-year plan valuing $50 billion.
 This change in arrangement marks the ninth FCL agreement, and is a considerable decline compared to the FCL agreement made in 2017 and 2019.
 The FCL in 2017 allowed for access to $86 billion, and in 2019 was valued at $61 billion.
 The decrease in FCL usage comes as a result of Mexican authorities requesting reductions in the limit.
 As a result, Mexican authorities are treating the new FCL arraignment as a "precautionary".
 Mexico has been lowering its FCL usage in response towards its economic growth and confidence in the reduction of financial risk over the years.
 Despite this, the FCL still serves an important function, and serves a safety net for Mexico's economy in case of economic crisis.
-Credit lines also decreased because Donald Trump threatened to disband the North American Trade Agreement.
+Credit lines also decreased because U.S. President Donald Trump threatened to disband the North American Trade Agreement.
 The Mexican economy remains stable, with the peso at the same rate of inflation as years prior.
 Consumption has risen, which is projected to boost the economy by the end of 2019, despite the decrease in foreign investment.
 Since the 2009 agreement, Mexico's economy has become better able to handle economic surprises that could have been more detrimental.
-Mexico faces pressure from the IMF to reform its economic policy and make changes to the proposed budget by President Obrador.
+Mexico faces pressure from the IMF to reform its economic policy and make changes to the proposed budget by President Andrés Manuel López Obrador.
 The IMF is skeptical of President Obrador's projections regarding tax reforms and issues with Pemex.